ppy/osu-wiki/news/2022-12-10-makeship-x-osu-plushies.md

 Make sure to act quick, since production of these adorable plushies starts on January 1, 2023 — and only for the plushies that meet their funding goal by this date!
 They're expected to ship out around the end of March 2023, if successful.

 You've got the rest of the month to convince your friends and family to help support the effort.
-As above, there's no risk to you if a goal isn't met, so get in quick to signal your interest and secure your limited-edition plushie(s) while you can!
+There's no risk to you if the goal isn't met, so get in quick to signal your interest and secure your limited-edition plushie(s) while you can!

 —osu! team